What is Early Childhood Intervention?

 #1.
 IF your child qualifies & if you are willing to commit to 475/400 min. hours of programming Sept.-June

 #2.
 Then, take the link to It Takes a Village’s online registration system School Plus to create a free account.

 #3.
 Complete registration where you will be required to upload a copy of your child’s Birth Certificate

 #4.
 Complete the SLP (Speech & Language) and/or OT (Occupational) consents

 #5.
-Check with your playschool teacher or day home provider for screening dates schedules
+Check with your preschool teacher or day home provider for screening dates schedules

-*If you are not contacted or provided info on screening dates within a few weeks, please email email@example.com or call 403.932-6501.
+*If you are not contacted or provided info on screening dates within a few weeks, please email email@example.com.
 Screens will be booked and completed during September to meet the Sept.
-30 deadline for funding. *NEW* No Late Screenings or assessments, September 30 is now the FINAL DEADLINE to qualify for funding.
+30 deadline for funding.
 Parents can withdraw from the process (in writing) at any time throughout the year.
 If a child qualifies for funding, parents will be contacted.
 To proceed in the process, parents will be sent an email to log in to School Plus to complete a Consent for It Takes a Village to apply for funding on their behalf.
-In order to receive funding a child must be attending one of It Takes a Village’s sites consistently for the entire school year where they participate in Educational programming provided by the playschool teacher/Ed Consultant/therapists/provider AND *NEW* participating in 475/400 min. hours of programming.
+In order to receive funding a child must be attending one of It Takes a Village’s sites consistently for the entire school year where they participate in Educational programming provided by the playschool teacher/Ed Consultant/therapists/provider and participating in 475/400 min. hours of programming.